EkeminiUmanah/Plant-Maintenance-Dashboard/README.md

 - Preventive vs breakdown maintenance ratio
 - Equipment-level downtime concentration
 - Reliability indicators (MTBF, MTTR, availability)

+## Design Decisions
+- KPIs were intentionally limited to avoid overloading the dashboard
+- Reliability metrics (MTBF, MTTR, availability) are calculated but kept out of the executive view
+- Explicit sort keys were used to ensure charts reflect maintenance strategy rather than fluctuating volumes
+- Equipment-level metrics were separated from transactional work orders to prevent double counting

 ## Relevance to Maintenance Planning and CMMS Roles